AlphaHasher/ChurchLink/README.md

 ## 📊 Database Design

 We have approximately 40 different Database collections, so it is impractical to give you a full diagram to be able to understand the full database all at once.
+For a greater view of our database design, please view our link for manuals & documentation, check the maintenance manual, and visit section 6.

 Here are some examples of tables depicting some of the most important Database collection items and how they interact with eachother:

 <img width="2495" height="1350" alt="image" src="https://github.com/user-attachments/assets/ca683914-cb7a-4865-9065-4ba34a77f3af" />